MHUS25/GiFinder/README.md

 [![Build Status](https://travis-ci.org/MHUS25/giphy-search.svg?branch=master)](https://travis-ci.org/MHUS25/giphy-search)
 # GiFinder
-A GIF search app using React, Redux & the Giphy API.
+A GIF search app built with React, Redux & the Giphy API.

+The main motivation for this project is to improve my understanding of state management with Redux.

 [App in production](http://gifinder.surge.sh/)